US marks 24th anniversary of 9/11 terror attacks

 The anniversary ceremony in New York was taking place at the National Sept.
 11 memorial and Museum, where two memorial pools ringed by waterfalls and parapets inscribed with the names of the dead mark the spots where the twin towers once stood.

-The Trump administration has been contemplating ways that the federal government might take control of the memorial plaza and its underground museum, which are now run by a public charity currently chaired by former New York City Mayor Michael Bloomberg, a frequent Trump critic.
-Trump has spoken of possibly making the site a national monument.
+The Trump administration has been contemplating ways that the federal government might take control of the memorial plaza and its underground museum, which are now run by a public charity.

-In the years since the attacks, the U.S. government has spent billions of dollars providing health care and compensation to tens of thousands of people who were exposed to the toxic dust that billowed over parts of Manhattan when the twin towers collapsed.
-More than 140,000 people are still enrolled in monitoring programs intended to identify those with health conditions that could potentially be linked to hazardous materials in the soot.
+In the years since the attacks, the U.S. government has also spent billions of dollars providing health care and compensation to tens of thousands of people who were exposed to the toxic dust that billowed over parts of Manhattan when the twin towers collapsed.

-Associated Press reporters Jake Offenhartz and Liseberth Guillaume in New York City, Michael Hill in Albany, New York, and Michelle L. Price and Darlene Superville in Washington contributed to this story.
+Associated Press reporters Jake Offenhartz and Liseberth Guillaume in New York City, Bruce Shipkowski in Trenton, New Jersey, Michael Hill in Albany, New York, and Michelle L. Price and Darlene Superville in Washington contributed to this story.

 Follow Philip Marcelo at https://x.com/philmarcelo